 No the collection will not be removed from the credit report.
 They will show it paid in full.

 Original creditors sale their accounts to collection agencies when the account has been past due and they have not effectively collected.
 At that time, the original creditor will charge off the balance from their accounts receivable and turn the account over to a collection agency.
 When the collection agency collects the debt, a portion of the amount received is paid the the collection agency and the remainder is returned to the original creditor as profit.

 If a Payday Loan company hires a collection agency to collect on your account they can send your account to an attorney to collect the amount of the loan and any NSF fees that you have accumulated.
 However, it is stated at the bottom of your contract that if you close your checking account that the loan is made from, that you can be charged with fraud.

-Once the delinquent account has been turned over to a collection agency the physicians office should do what?
+Once a delinquent account has been turned over to a collection agency, the physician's office should stop billing.